 How To Reverse Leptin Resistance

 This process will cause your body to lower its insulin and leptin resistance.
-The resistance developed from persistent exposure to high levels of these two hormones caused by chronic consumption of carbohydrates and sugars (particularly fructose, but not only), just like becoming deaf by continued exposure to very loud music or noise.
+The resistance developed from persistent exposure to high levels of these two hormones caused by chronic consumption of carbohydrates and sugars (particularly fructose, but not only), just like becoming deaf by continued exposure to loud music or noise.

-When diet and exercise go hand in hand, they become more than the simple sum of the two, and acquire an exponential value for maximum benefit and speedy recovery.
+When diet and exercise go hand in hand, they become more than the simple sum of the two and acquire an exponential value for maximum benefit and speedy recovery.

 Why Does Leptin Resistance Cause Obesity?

-Some people may have more trouble than others to burn fat even by following the right steps, that is eliminating sugars, drastically reducing carbohydrates, eating moderate amounts of healthy fats and proteins, lots of non-starchy vegetables/fibers and exercising.
+Some people may have more trouble than others burning fat even by following the proper steps, eliminating sugars, drastically reducing carbohydrates, eating moderate amounts of healthy fats and proteins, lots of non-starchy vegetables/fibers, and exercising.

-It may be a leptin production issue, rather than resistance, and this can be solved only with medical help.
-In the rare cases this happens, obese people seem to respond well to the treatment and start losing weight.
+It may be a leptin production issue rather than resistance, and you can solve this only with medical help.
+In rare cases, obese people seem to respond well to the treatment and start losing weight.

 Are Leptin Resistance Supplements Any Good?

-As far as leptin resistance supplements are concerned, leptin is a protein that when eaten is broken down and digested, therefore it is useless in supplement form, hence it cannot help restore leptin levels, if this is the problem, or restoring leptin sensitivity.
+As far as leptin resistance supplements are concerned, leptin is a protein that, when eaten, is broken down and digested.
+Therefore it is useless in supplement form; hence it cannot help restore leptin levels, if this is the problem, or restoring leptin sensitivity.